-On February 16, 1945 months of waiting finally came to an end.
+On February 16th, 1945, months of waiting finally came to an end.
 The Red Army launched a ferocious attack on the city, throwing hundreds of tanks into the fray.
-But hopes for a quick victory proved optimistic, and the battle soon turned into a brutal slaughter, with both sides sustaining heavy casualties.
+But hopes for a quick Soviet victory proved optimistic, and the battle soon turned into a brutal slaughter, with both sides sustaining heavy casualties.
 In the first three days alone the Soviets lost well over 70 tanks as the conflict descended into savage street fighting.
 Civilians and slave labour were called up to build fortifications, and vast stretches of the city were demolished so bricks could be used to strengthen defences.
 In a growing sign of desperation even the University Library found itself stripped of thousands of books, all destined for the barricades.
 In March the residential area between the Szczytnicki and Grunwaldzki bridges was levelled in order to build an improvised airstrip that would, in theory, be Breslau’s connection to the outside world.
 The enormous project was a disaster.
 With rations only issued to those working, civilians were forced to work under fierce fire and as a result over 13,000 died when the Soviets shelled the area.

 The end of the war also signalled an active campaign to de-Germanize the city.
 Newspapers launched competitions to eliminate all traces of Wrocław’s German heritage with monuments and street signs all falling victim to this iconoclastic fury.
-By the end of 1945 as many as 300,000 Germans were still in the city, many of whom had been temporarily relocated from Poznań, and this was a pressing concern for the Polish authorities.
-Forced transports began in July, and by January 1948 Wrocław was officially declared to be free of German habitants (there were, in fact, still 3,000 in the city, essentially kept on to do jobs Poles were unqualified for).
+By the end of 1945 as many as 300,000 Germans were still in the city, many of whom had been temporarily relocated from Poznań, creating a pressing concern for the Polish authorities.
+Forced transports began in July, and by January 1948 Wrocław was officially declared to be free of German inhabitants (there were, in fact, still 3,000 in the city, essentially kept on to do jobs Poles were unqualified for).